Val Venis: European Champion; Intercontinental Champion (1998–2000)

 Morley was signed to the World Wrestling Federation (WWF) in 1998 and given the gimmick of an adult movie star named "Val Venis".
 The night after WrestleMania XIV, on the March 30 episode of Raw is War, vignettes started to air that showcased Venis' lifestyle on and off the set.
 The most notable of these aired on May 4 and featured Venis with prominent real-life porn star Jenna Jameson.
 During this time he worked in dark matches while building up for his debut.

 He debuted on the May 18 episode of Raw is War, defeating Scorpio.
 Almost immediately, he was involved in an angle with the Kaientai stable, involving him having an affair with Yamaguchi-San's kayfabe wife, Shian-Li Tsang.
 As a result, the members of Kaientai had a series of unsuccessful matches against him.
 Venis made his pay-per-view debut at Fully Loaded: In Your House on July 26, defeating Jeff Jarrett.
-On the August 3 episode of Raw is War, his tag team partner Taka Michinoku would eventually betray him, which led to him and Kaientai tying Venis up backstage where Yamaguchi-San attempted to castrate him with a sword.
+On the August 3 episode of Raw is War, his tag team partner Taka Michinoku would eventually betray him, which led to him and Kaientai tying Venis up backstage where Yamaguchi-San attempted to cut his penis off with a sword.

 The next week, however, he reported that he was saved by "a little shrinkage" and help from his friend, John Wayne Bobbitt.
 He then challenged the four Japanese wrestlers to a match, which they accepted under the conditions that it must be a gauntlet match, meaning that Venis would have to fight all four of them individually in one match.
 The match ended with Michinoku executing the Michinoku Driver on Venis and getting the three-count, ending his undefeated streak.
 The feud ended a week later, after Venis fought Michinoku to a no contest.